shanujaiswal/Practice_Project/javascript/1)JS Notes.md

 # Do while

 --> Condition is checked after the loop body executes.
---> Use do-while when you want the loop to execute at least once before checking the condition (e.g., when a menu is presented to the user and you want to ensure the menu shows up at least once).
+--> Use do-while when want the loop to execute at least once before checking the condition (e.g., when a menu is presented to the user and want to ensure the menu shows up at least once).

 # ![Difference between for , while , do while loop ](image.png)